Malnutrition is a broad term which refers to both undernutrition (subnutrition) and overnutrition.

 - If calorie deficiency continues for long enough, there may be heart, liver and respiratory failure

 - Total starvation is said to be fatal within 8 to 12 weeks (no calorie consumption at all).

-Children who are severely malnourished typically experience slow behavioral development, even mental retardation may occur.
+Children who are severely malnourished typically experience slow behavioral and intellectual development, which may lead to intellectual disabilities.
 Even when treated, undernutrition may have long-term effects in children, with impairments in mental function and digestive problems persisting - in some cases for the rest of their lives.

 Adults whose severe undernourishment started during adulthood usually make a full recovery when treated.